ktsopanakis/chaos/README.md

 Also the project at the moment has no use for vagrant

+only one client can be active at one time, but multiple clients can be created the bower references for the client though are isngular the way to creat a second client is create a subcategory at the smae leve with client and name it anyhow then update the gulp file with the client and the app.js serving the new client

 ## preparing development environment

 1. Install virtual box (https://www.virtualbox.org/).
 This is needed in order for vagrant to run correctly